the60steam/Explorer/README.md

 # Explorer
-This repository include all the project files of Explorer.
+This repository include all the project files of Explorer API.